 Couples Sex Therapy Exercises to do at home

 Many exercises revolve around the concept of “mindfulness.”
-You may be familiar with the concept because it is used for de-stressing, sleeping, and even eating.
-Though it is currently in the spotlight, there is science behind it, and it has been used by sex therapists and doctors for decades.
+You may be familiar with the idea because it is used for de-stressing, sleeping, and even eating.
+Though it is currently in the spotlight, there is science behind it, and sex therapists and doctors have used it for decades.

-Mindfulness is a powerful technique and can be used to address sexual dysfunction such as libido problems and anxiety around sex; after all, it’s all about reducing anxiety and focusing on the present moment.
+Mindfulness is a powerful technique that can address sexual dysfunction, such as libido problems and anxiety around sex; after all, it’s all about reducing stress and focusing on the present moment.
 Practicing mindfulness in a sexual context entails observing what’s going on in your body without passing judgment.
 It focuses on being kind to yourself even when your body isn’t responding the way you want it to.
 This directs your attention to touch rather than the anxious thoughts that obstruct your sexual desire.

-Sensate Focus is a major sex therapy technique used for couples in sex therapy.
-These exercises are designed to slow down the process of intimacy in order to reduce anxiety associated with sexual encounters.
+Sensate Focus is a significant couples therapy technique used in sex therapy.
+These exercises are designed to slow down the process of intimacy and reduce the anxiety associated with sexual encounters.

-Related Articles: Halloween Date Ideas: 27+ Options for You in 2022(Updated)
+Related Articles: Halloween Date Ideas: 27+ Options for You in 2023(Updated)

 Sensate focus aims to create a deep awareness of touch and arousal.
-It’s something you can do on any part of your body, at any time.
+You can do it on any part of your body at any time.
 Associating this relaxed state with touch will assist your body and mind in relearning touch and the sexual experience.
-When done with a partner, it creates a positive feedback loop that aids in the development of desire and connection.
+When done with a partner, it creates a positive feedback loop that aids in developing desire and connection.

 Couples Sex Therapy Exercises Videos